 The IAB TNL address configuration function enables the IAB-donor-CU to request IP address(es) to be used for IAB-node(s) from an IAB-donor-DU, or to request from an IAB-donor-DU the removal of IP address(es) used for IAB-node(s).
 This function is also used by the IAB-donor-CU to provide an IAB-donor-DU with the IP address information of the traffic to be transferred to a peer IAB-donor-DU via an inter-donor-DU tunnel.

 The IAB UP configuration update function allows the update of BH information or the UP TNL information between the IAB-donor-CU and an IAB-DU.

+The Mobile IAB F1 Setup Triggering function enables the IAB-donor-CU to trigger the new F1 interface establishment between a target logical mobile IAB-DU and a target F1-terminating IAB-donor-CU.

+The Mobile IAB F1 Setup Outcome Notification function enables the mobile IAB-DU to report the outcome of the F1 interface setup between a target logical mobile IAB-DU and a target F1-terminating IAB-donor-CU.

 5.2.13 NR MBS function